UmarYaksambi/The_Invisiblity_Cloak/README.md

 - **Cloak Not Detected Properly:** Try using a bright, unique color—avoid colors that blend with your background or surroundings.
 - **No Effect When Wearing Cloak:** Hold the cloak in the center for authentication and ensure it’s a mono-color fabric.

+## Known Issue: MagicFrame Not Working
+**Issue Description:** The MagicFrame isn't working as intended.
+It should be the result of combining TheBackground and RestOfTheFrame, effectively producing the invisibility effect.
+However, instead of showing the invisibility magic, the MagicFrame is currently displaying the unchanged live webcam feed.

 ## License
 This project is open to all wizards and Muggles under the **MIT License**—feel free to use, modify, and share, so long as you don't use it for anything dark and sinister.